krishanjmistry/transaction-processor/README.md

 In a real world system which is distributed, I'd expect the transactions database to act like a distributed lock that is held whilst a monetary transaction is being made.

+### Error handling
+Errors in the exchange are handled by propagating back up to the client application in lib.rs where they are printed to STDERR.
+The exchange itself should be `panic` free with errors being recoverable.

 ## Assumptions

 - A deposit or withdrawal is the only way a new client can be created